MasterFacilityList/mfl_api/docs/getting_started/api.rst

 The preferred data format is JSON. **We strongly encourage you to use JSON**
-- you will find it to be more reliable, since it is the format used by the official front-ends and it therefore extensively tested.
+- you will find it to be more reliable, since it is the format used by the official front-ends and is therefore extensively tested.

 In order to request a specific format, you will need to learn how to use `content negotiation`_ .